ArcheryTXS/eve-x11-preview/README.md

 Using simple linux tools, general idea of window managing plus some Ai help for coding

-This probably will work with any open window if you tweak and chage search param from "EVE" to anything else ))
+This probably will work with any open window if you tweak and change search from "EVE" to anything else ))

 ## 🛠️ Tools Used